 What’s The Difference Between Chocolate Peanut Butter Rice Krispie Treats and Scotcheroos?

-Scotcheroos and peanut butter Rice Krispie Treats look a lot alike, but aren’t quite the same dessert.
+Scotcheroos and peanut butter Rice Krispie Treats look a lot alike, but aren’t quite the same no bake treats.
 The original Scotcherros recipe was often printed on the box of Rice Krispies and was very popular in the midwest.

-Scotcheroos includes similar ingredients to Peanut Butter Chocolate Rice Krispie treats, they both include peanut butter and chocolate.
-The main difference is Scotcheroos also includes butterscotch chips in the dessert.
+Scotcheroos includes similar ingredients to Peanut Butter Chocolate Rice Krispie treats, they both include peanut butter and chocolate and are both a no bake dessert.
+The main difference is Scotcheroos also includes butterscotch chips in the mixture.

 Can I Use Other Types Of Peanut Butter Or Nut Butter?